 Code snippet results from using the Google Structured Data Markup Helper

-If you are trying to diagnose why your website is not showing rich results or trying to validate your new implementation of structured data, the Structure Data Testing Tool will come in handy.
+If you are trying to diagnose why your website is not showing rich results or trying to validate your new implementation of structured data, the Structured Data Testing Tool will come in handy.
 Simply input a URL or paste in the raw HTML of a particular page.

 Google Structured Data Testing Tool Homepage